mikera/core.matrix/README.md

 The idea is to provide a common and idiomatic abstraction for matrix maths in Clojure, independent of underlying implementations.
 The plan is to develop this into an official Clojure Contrib language extension as `core.matrix`.
+Something like NumPy, but with more parens.

 Key objectives: